 Apotheosis, the process of becoming divine, can occur through a variety of different methods, as our fiction readily demonstrates.
 On occasion, one can find that which is divine within themselves through intense introspection and soul-searching.
 Alternately, this can happen as a result of interaction with items or energies beyond mortal ken.
 Other deific beings may even awaken one's divinity for reasons all their own.

 No matter how one manages it, an apotheosis marks an individual as more than mortal.
-However, this does not necessarily render one immune to death.
+However, this does not necessarily render them immune to death.
 When a character's spark of divinity is first ignited, they become a demigod, a being who can still die permanently - but has one 'extra' life.
 What this means is that, if their other powers don't spare them from death, a demigod has at least one 'do-over' ready to bail them out.

 After acquiring this 'extra' life, a demigod may work hard to acquire more.
 Each additional life is acquired through the completion of a grand quest, though a would-be immortal may not know what such quests entail at first.
 In fact, he or she may have to do research to determine which tasks they must complete to improve their bid for immortality, before actually going through with each quest in question.